Nemus-Project/fair-nime-2026/README.md

 ### Searching for URLs

-Assuming the NIME archive has been downloaded [using the structure above](#download-nime-papers), you can run these zshell snippets to get some data.
+Assuming the NIME archive has been downloaded [using the directory structure above](#download-nime-papers), you can run these zshell snippets to get some data.

 #### Prune Search